zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab/index.md

 Test suites are defined by Autotest control files (Made up of Python with some meta variables), similar to the control files used to define tests themselves.
-The suite control files live in the Chromium OS source tree it the `src/third_party/autotest/files/test_suites` directory.
+The suite control files live in the ChromiumOS source tree it the `src/third_party/autotest/files/test_suites` directory.
 Poke around and take a look at some of them to see their basic structure.